Articles of Association

 2. The Organization has its statutory seat in Utrecht, the Netherlands.

 1. The purpose of the Organization is to educate, communicate, advocate and advance the specialty of plastic surgery globally, all in the widest sense of the word.
+The organization will serve the public interest and does not aim to make profit.

 2. The Organization will achieve its purpose by amongst others facilitating communications and education among national plastic surgery societies as well as by all other means that are related thereto or can be conducive to the purpose.